-6.4.2.5 Gas Coolers
+6.7.3.5 Gas Coolers

-New gas coolers have recently been installed at Kaitoke, Pokuru and Kapuni to address condition and performance issues.
+New gas coolers have recently been installed at Kaitoke #1, Pokuru #2 and Kapuni #5 to address condition and performance issues.
 Localised repairs are available from the OEM where a replacement is either not mandated or required.
 As the coolers are external and subject to both erosion and corrosion, a routine inspection programme has been initiated and a regular allowance for repair costs written into the ongoing cost of operation.

-The gas coolers at KGTP have experienced high gas temperature output for a number of years and the potential consequences of this have only recently been identified as a significant issue.
+The gas coolers at Kapuni #3 and #4 have experienced high gas temperature output for a number of years and the potential consequences of this have only recently been identified as a significant issue.
 A process and heat balance study has been initiated at Kapuni and the likely outcome is that further future investment in cooling will be required at the site in order to maintain gas temperatures below the upper allowable limit.
+The coolers at Pokuru #2 and Kaitoke #2 have are reaching a stage where localised repairs will no longer be viable due to the condition of the units and replacement will be required during the forecast period.